TenaSoftware/tena.eticket/documentation/index.md

 * Brain storming

 ### 1.7.3 System development methodology
-In this project we follow spiral software process model because
+In this project we follow V-shaped software process model because
+* It is easy to use
-* The project cover large sector.
+* The project needs to be tested every time.
-* Since it contains new ideas, that may creates release frequently.
+* Since it contains new ideas, that may create release frequently.
-* The platform interact with transactions, we need to analyze risk in each steps.
+* The platform interacts with transactions, we need high reliability.
+* Solution and technologies are known.
+* Handle changing requirements

 ## 1.8 Development tools
 ### 1.8.1 Software tools